 PCSs provide a service for packaging producers.
-The producers join a scheme as members and, for a charge, the PCS takes on their packaging producer legal obligations.
+The producers join a scheme as members.
+For a charge, the PCS takes on their packaging producer legal obligations.

 Packaging PCS: apply for approval

-If your business is in England you need to contact the Department for the Environment, Food and Rural Affairs (Defra) to ask for approval to operate a scheme from the Secretary of State.
+If your business is in England you need to contact the Environment Agency to apply for approval to operate a PCS.

 If your business is in:

-- Northern Ireland, the Department of the Environment approves
+- Northern Ireland, the Northern Ireland Environment Agency approves